zkmopro/mopro/mopro-core/examples/circom/anonAadhaar/README.md

 # Notes

-This version of the AA is the one with just Sha256 + RSA and no nullifiers with 917,344 contraints.
+This is the latest version of the AA circuits with in total 1,767,153 contraints.